mailchimp/content-style-guide/06-content-types.html.md

 **What:** Emails, chats, social media posts, and emails to users from our support team
 **Length:** varies
 **Owner:** Support
-**Example:** @twitterhandle Hey Name, mind contacting Support so they can investigate?
-Go ahead and reach out through this form: http://eepurl.com/bs3oT9
+**Example:** "@twitterhandle Hey [Name], mind contacting Support so they can investigate?
+Go ahead and reach out through this form: http://eepurl.com/bs3oT9"

 ### System alert